PredixDev/px-helpers-design/README.md

 A lot of these classes carry `!important` as you will always want them to win out over other selectors.

-view the full API [here](http://predixdev.github.io/px-helpers-design/)
+View the full API [here](http://predixdev.github.io/px-helpers-design/)